elkcityhazard/chef-frank/content/recipes/grilling-cookouts-and-barbecues/london-broil-recipe/index.md

 date: 2019-12-12T15:09:45+00:00

 ---
-Quick Easy London Broil Recipe, Marinate Brisket in Garlic and Italian Dressing Overnight.
+Quick London Broil Recipe, Marinate Brisket in Garlic and Italian Dressing Overnight.
 London Broil is Excellent on the Grill or under the Broiler.

 ## London Broil Ingredients